-The Ipswich Disabled Advice Bureau is a local, independent charity, which celebrated its 40th anniversary in 2013, founded in 1973 as a small drop-in centre, that became a registered charity in 1981 and a not-for-profit company in 1996.
+The Ipswich Disabled Advice Bureau is a local, independent charity, which celebrates its 45th anniversary in 2018, founded in 1973 as a small drop-in centre, that became a registered charity in 1981 and a not-for-profit company in 1996.
 We work to support people with any form of disability, their carers, families and others in related fields, who live in Ipswich and the surrounding area, including Kesgrave, the Shotley peninsular and westwards to Hadleigh and Stoke-by-Nayland.
 We currently employ one full time and seven part time staff, supported by twelve volunteers.
 We are a user-led organisation, meaning that over 50 percent of our Trustees, staff and volunteers have a disability themselves.

 We provide free and confidential advice, information, advocacy at our town centre office, outreach services – currently one in Brantham and one in partnership with VoiceAbility and based at their offices, with a further outreach in Hadleigh – and a home visiting service for people who cannot get to our office or outreaches.
 Formal, and informal, partnerships with other organisations underpin most of our activities.

 In an average month we deal with over 800 enquiries and 230 cases.
 The support includes, but is not limited to: